-The aim of the Strategic Report (on pages 1 to 35) is to provide shareholders with the ability to assess how the Directors have performed their duty to promote the success of the Company (see page 34).
+Its purpose is to inform shareholders in the Company and help them to assess how the Directors have performed their duty to promote the success of the Company.
+Further information on how the Directors have discharged their duty under s172 of the Companies Act 2006 in promoting the success of the Company for the benefit of the investors as a whole, and how they have taken wider stakeholders' needs into account can be found on pages 35 to 39.
 The Strategic Report contains certain forward-looking statements.
-These statements are made by the Directors based on the information available to them at the time of their approval of this report and such statements should be treated with caution due to the inherent uncertainties, including both economic and business risk factors, underlying any such forward-looking information.
+These statements are made by the Directors in good faith based on the information available to them up to the date of this report.
+Such statements should be treated with caution due to the inherent uncertainties, including both economic and business risk factors, underlying such forward-looking information.